Space Travel Damages the Brain (This Finding Could Lead to New Answers for Dementia)

 Space Travel Damages the Brain (This Finding Could Lead to New Answers for Dementia) about undefined

-Before astronauts are allowed to travel to Mars, scientists say they need to understand the impact of extended space flight on the body.
-Up until now, few men or women have remained in space long enough to know how the body would respond to a journey of nine months or longer.
-But a new study has come up with some important indicators.
+Up until a few years ago, few men or women had remained in space long enough to know how the body would respond to a journey of nine months or longer.
+But research has identified some important indicators.
 These show, at least as far as the brain is concerned, space travel is not all sweetness and light.
-In fact, the changes that happen within the body, and especially the brain, could one day help researchers understand the development of dementia as well as lead to new treatments.
+In fact, the changes that occur within the body, especially the brain, could one day help researchers understand the development of dementia and lead to new treatments.

 Microgravity is Like Standing on Your Hands